 - 1) What was the experience of World War II for different people living through this time? (e.g. soldiers fighting in Europe, soldiers fighting in the Pacific, those on the homefront, women, African Americans, American Indians, immigrants, the middle class, the working class, etc.) - 2) What opinions are expressed about: the Germans? the Japanese? the Russians? - 3) What are the interviewees' opinions about the use of atomic bombs on Hiroshima and Nagasaki? - 4) How did Terkel's interviews affect your thinking about World War II and about war in general? - 5) What have you heard from grandparents or other relatives about World War II?
 How does it connect to the findings here? - 6) Was World War II in fact a "good war" when you consider it?
 What is the most important reason why you either agree or disagree with this description? [thesis card question]

 week nine schedule:

 Mon., Oct.
-28 Lecture Instability: The Cold War Wed., Oct.
-30 Lecture Stability?: The 1950s week nine readings:
+23 Lecture Instability: The Cold War

+Wed., Oct.
+25 Lecture Stability?: The 1950s

-Oct.
-31/Nov.
-1 Seminar Exam #2
+Thurs./Fri., Oct.
+26/27 Seminar Exam #2